caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 — Bella, on your right!

 At this point i already had no idea where did this voice come or whose voice it was, but i instantly dodged and turned back, ready to shoot.
-But when i saw what was coming, i ended up doing a couple more rollbacks before finally enjoying the sight of another explosion.
+When i saw what was coming though, i ended up doing a couple more rollbacks before finally enjoying the sight of another explosion.
 This time it was a fucking helicopter falling onto the street.
-I started wondering how long it would take to escalate into nuclear shoot-out between starship squadrons.
+I started wondering how long it would take for this to escalate into a nuclear shoot-out between starship squadrons.

 But then a few moments later i was back in game, trying to find a peaceful place to heal.
 I ended up crashing through the windows into some fashion store and had to kill all the security guards who supposedly continued to protect the store, never-minding apocalypse happening on the streets.
-After the last guard dropped dead, i picked up first-aid box and started wondering what i was doing there.
+After the last guard dropped dead, i picked up first-aid box and started pondering on situation at hand.

 "What am i doing in this war-torn city?
 Who am i fighting?
 Who am i running away from?" — i thought while bandaging my blood-covered limbs.
-Then a warning voice returned me into battle-state:
+Then a warning voice returned me into battle state:

 — We can't be staying here much longer.
 Sniper squad has already been deployed, they'll hunt us down quickly.